toobatehreem/MedROV/README.md

 The Omnis-600K dataset can be found here: [Omnis-600K](https://huggingface.co/datasets/toobatehreemsheikh/Omnis-600K)

-To evaluate the trained model, you can use the following code:
+To evaluate the trained model, use the following code:

 ```python
 from ultralytics import YOLOWorld